Conservative Political Action Conference: Hungary

-A conference, advertised by the organizers as CPAC Hungary, was held on May 19–20, 2022 in Budapest, Hungary.
+In May 2022, CPAC Hungary, was held in Budapest, Hungary.
 Speakers included Hungary's Prime Minister Viktor Orbán; Spain's Vox party leader Santiago Abascal; Eduardo Bolsonaro; right-wing US commentator Candace Owens; Ernst Roets, the Deputy CEO of AfriForum; and former US White House chief of staff Mark Meadows, as well as far-right US conspiracy theorist Jack Posobiec and Hungarian journalist Zsolt Bayer.

-CPAC 2024 in Hungary attracted attention by refusing registration to journalists from various national media, using 'CPAC is a no woke zone' as an argument.
+CPAC 2024 in Hungary attracted attention by refusing registration to journalists from various national media, using "CPAC is a no woke zone" as an argument.
 The event was attended by 3000 participants, among them 500 from abroad, from 6 continents: two prime ministers in office, Irakli Kobakhidze (Georgia) and Viktor Orbán (Hungary); three former Prime Ministers (Tony Abbott, Mateusz Morawiecki, and Janez Janša); seven ministers in office (5 Hungarians and 2 Israelis); ten presidents of political parties (amongst them: Santiago Abascal, Geert Wilders, and Tom Van Grieken); three American congressmen (Andy Harris, Paul Gosar, and Keith Self); and seven high ranking Polish political leaders.
 Participants of the conference were greeted with video messages by Donald Trump, the 45th president of the United States of America, Vivek Ramaswamy, former candidate for the Republican nomination for President of the United States, and André Ventura, founder of the Portuguese party Chega!.

 2025 CPAC Hungary billed itself as the largest gathering of patriots ever.
-Mr. Miklós Szánthó said: ‘We are facing a global conspiracy, and the age of patriots has arrived—when we must provide an anti-globalist response to globalist aspirations.’
+Miklós Szánthó said: "We are facing a global conspiracy, and the age of patriots has arrived—when we must provide an anti-globalist response to globalist aspirations."

+In March 2026, Israeli Prime Minister Benjamin Netanyahu’s son, Yair, delivered a speech at CPAC Hungary 2026 in which he praised Orbán’s immigration and security policies.

+In April 2026, following Orbán's loss in the 2026 Hungarian parliamentary election, it emerged that he had diverted Hungarian taxpayer funds toward financing CPAC.
+The incoming prime minister Péter Magyar described the funding as a criminal offence and said that there would be an investigation by the National Office for the Recovery and Protection of Public Assets.